kylegwilliam/byu-cs324/hw-fork-exec/README.md

  7. *Briefly describe its behavior.*

- 8. *Which sections (i.e., of "A", "B", "C", and "D") are run by the parent process and, which are run by the child process?*
+ 8. *Which sections (i.e., of "A", "B", "C", and "D") are run by the parent process?*

+ 9. *Which sections (i.e., of "A", "B", "C", and "D") are run by the child process?*

 # Part 4: `fork()` Experimentation